Are you getting fed up with the shortages at the grocery store?

 If you’ve heard that chicken poop makes good garden compost, you’re probably not surprised to hear that it makes amazing yard fertilizer, too!
 One of my favorite things to watch is that strip of grass turn dark green after the chicken tractor has passed by.

-Lastly, it’s recommended to only run the chickens over an area once per year, rather than coming back to it over and over.
+Lastly, it’s recommended to only run the chickens over the same area once per year, rather than coming back to it over and over.
 If you do this, then you’ll burn out the area with too much of a good thing, plus there’s less plant diversity if the chickens are heavily foraging an area multiple times.

 Common Questions

-Where can I buy red ranger chicks?
+Where can I buy Ranger chicks?

-Can I breed my own red ranger chickens?
+Can I breed my own Ranger chickens?

 This has been an ongoing question for me for years and I finally have it nailed down!
 It really comes down to you and your preferences.